scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 pizza with my boss.
 Breakfast sandwich for breakfast, and then for dinner I had pizaa rolls.

+### Day 485

+Pretty lazy day today, had chicken and a burger wrap for dinner and didn't really eat much else since I didn't do too much.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/